lgueho/pico-eth-ch9121/README.md

 ```

 The very important part is `@app.route('/', methods=["POST"], security=True)`
-1. the `route` (here is the root route), Each route must be differente and they are not match pattern.
+1. the `route` (here is the root route), Each route must be different and they is no match pattern.
 1. the `methods` allowed (POST, GET...).
 1. the `security` (it is optional).
 The define token in the config.py must be past to the request in the header with the key `token`.

 ## IDE

-vs-code with the pico-go extension is very great to develop the project.
+vs-code with the pico-go extension is very usefull for developping the project.
 - tips: add in `.vscode\settings.json `"python.analysis.extraPaths": [".vscode\\Pico-Stub\\stubs", "lib"]` to be in the same condition as the pico.

-Thonny is more stable to upload and run the code on the pico.
+Thonny is more stable to upload and run the code on the pico than pico-go extension.